Showing posts with label San Francisco. Show all posts

 And these are some other FLW houses across the street and next door to the first house.

 Sunday night we flew from Chicago to San Francisco.
-My daughter-in-law is out of town and we're here to help the grandkids.
+My daughter-in-law is out of town and we're here to help with the grandkids.
 Always a delight.
-The nasturtiums and sweetness my grandson planted when we were here in December are doing well - at least the ones that survived his watering schedule.
+The nasturtiums and sweetpeas my grandson planted when we were here in December are doing well - at least the ones that survived his watering schedule.
 My granddaughter has a birthday Thursday.

 Yesterday after school the kids took us a couple of blocks over to see the house that blew up Thursday.